ace-diff/ace-diff/README.md

 ## Ace-diff

+### WORK IN PROGRESS.
+Should be done today or tomorrow (March 7th, 2015)

 This is a plugin for [Ace Editor](http://ace.c9.io/) to provide a 2-panel diffing/merging tool that visualizes differences in two documents and allows users to copy changes from one doc to the other.
 You've seen it a billion times; this is an Ace Editor-compatible one. :)

-It's built on top of the excellent, but appallingly-named [Google-diff-match-patch](https://code.google.com/p/google-diff-match-patch/) library (*buuuurn*).
+It's built on top of the excellent, but appallingly-named [google-diff-match-patch](https://code.google.com/p/google-diff-match-patch/) library (*buuuurn*).
 That handles the hard part: the actual computation of the document diffs.
 This lib converts that raw info into an attractive visual representation on the screen for the user.